-Trialogue research found that in 2018, companies spent the largest portion of their education budget on bursaries, scholarships and university chairs (23%) followed by learner development initiatives (21%) in line with previous years.
-By contrast, school governance, leadership and functionality received the least support (2%).
+Trialogue research found that companies spent the largest portion of their education budget on bursaries, scholarships and university chairs (26%) in 2020, followed by learner development initiatives (24%), much in line with previous years.
+By contrast, the least supported areas were school governance, leadership and functionality (4%), whole school development (3%) and special needs interventions (2%).
 This despite the fact that school leadership is second only to teaching in terms of the impact it has on student learning.
 [Read more on Trialogue's research into CSI in Education]

 The following policy papers and research provide some insight into the South African Standard for Principalship and interventions that help to make principals better leaders.